See Monster: Audience engagement

-North Somerset Council announced audience engagement of more than 500,000 for See Monster, including 70,000 through the learning programme, 6,000 through the think tank programme and an estimated 70,000 attending the drone light shows.
+Unboxed announced overall audience engagement of 1,087,646 for See Monster, including 512,261 through visitation, 87,211 through the learning programme and 5,852 through participation, as well as 394,822 through digital media, 67,500 through broadcast media and 20,000 through print media.
+North Somerset Council reported that 6,000 engaged with the think tank programme and an estimated 70,000 attended the drone light shows.

 The installation was reported to have attracted visitors from across the country and from abroad, with some queuing for two to three hours to enter.
 See Monster's success provided an economic boost to Weston-super-Mare, with numerous local businesses reporting increased custom during its opening.
 Unboxed cited the installation's popularity as the reason for extending its opening.
 Some local residents called for it to remain permanently.

-In its findings, the NAO reported overall audience engagement, calculated by Unboxed, of about 810,000, of which 64% (518,000) were visitors to the site and 36% (292,000) were digital or broadcast viewers.
-A final evaluation commissioned by Unboxed is expected to report in March 2023.
+Accolades

+On 30 May 2023, See Monster was the popular choice winner in the Pop-Ups & Temporary category in the 2023 Architizer A+Awards.

-Decommissioning
+Decommissioning and See Monster Garden

-Work to dismantle See Monster began on 21 November 2022 and is expected to last until January 2023.
-The structure will be recycled, with some features being donated to local projects and the trees and plants being replanted around Weston-super-Mare and used to create a community garden on the seafront.
+Work to dismantle See Monster began on 21 November 2022 and was completed in early 2023.
+The structure was recycled, with some of the features being donated to local projects and the trees and plants being replanted around Weston-super-Mare.
+See Monster Garden, a public garden on Weston-super-Mare seafront featuring many of the trees and plants from the installation, and intended as a lasting legacy, opened on 24 July 2023.